StreetStrider/flyd-glob/readme.md

 **glob** (glob.js):

-> get stream of filenames matching certain glob expr in **string** or any of glob exprs in **array of strings**. stream will emit all filenames on next tick and then end.
+> Get stream of filenames matching certain glob expr in **string** or any of glob exprs in **array of strings**.
+Stream will emit all filenames on next tick and then end.

 ```js
 glob(string) → stream of filenames